Skip to main content

 add_definitions(-DNDEBUG)

-# Define a list of common source files
+# Define the list of common source files

 set(COMMON_SOURCE_FILES